eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QMCItutorial.rst

 The implementation in Qrisp requires the implementation of the function on a :ref:`QuantumFloat` .
 We will see how this can be done later in the example.

 There is multiple ways to implement Monte Carlo integration in a quantum fashion.
-Within Qrisp, we use the approach of :ref:`quantum counting <quantum_counting>` .
+Within Qrisp, we use the approach of :ref:`quantum counting <QCounting>` .
 The idea is to discretize not only the :math:`x`-axis but the :math:`y`-axis aswell.
 We use two ``QuantumFloats``  for this.
 One ``QuantumFloat`` will hold the discretized values of the distribution, i.e. the relevant support on the :math:`x`-axis, while the other one will hold the discretized values of the :math:`y`-axis into which we will encode the the function values.
 We can then simply count, in quantum fashion, the number of points under the function curve, and divide it by the number of total points.